-Dr Rhianna McClymont, Livi Lead GP, explains what cholesterol is, why it’s important and what you can do to reduce your cholesterol levels.
+Dr McClymont explains why cholesterol levels are important and what you can do to stay healthy.

-Cholesterol is a fat which is made in the liver.
-It’s also found in some foods.
-But current research shows that for most healthy people, cholesterol in food, like eggs, has a much smaller effect on blood levels of total cholesterol and harmful LDL cholesterol compared to the more harmful effects of saturated fats found in foods like butter and fatty meats.
+Cholesterol is a fat that’s made in the liver.
+It’s also found in some foods like eggs.
+But current research shows that for most healthy people, cholesterol in food has a much smaller effect on blood levels of total cholesterol.
+It also shows the effects of saturated fats in foods like butter and fatty meats are more harmful.

 Cholesterol itself is not unhealthy and every cell in your body needs it.
 But if there’s too much circulating in your blood, it can clog up and damage blood vessels.
 Experts agree that reducing cholesterol can be a crucial step in reducing your risk of CVD.